mdx-js/mdx/MDXAST_SPECIFICATION.md

 ## How is this different than MDAST/HAST?

 Firstly, the most important difference is that there isn't much of one.
-An MDX document that contains no JSX is a valid MDAST.
+An MDX document that contains no JSX or imports is a valid MDAST.

 The MDXAST is nearly identical to MDAST but with a two added node types (`jsx`, `import`) and the removal of `html` (since all tag embeds, including inline are now `jsx`).
 The `import` type is used to provide the necessary block elements to the remark html block parser and for the execution context/implementation.